Hôtel de Suffren

 The Hôtel de Suffren (a.k.a.
 Hôtel Forbin d'Oppède) is a listed hôtel particulier in Aix-en-Provence.

 Location

 It is located at 40, Cours Mirabeau in Aix-en-Provence.

 History

-The hotel was built from 1649 to 1651 for Esprit d'Arnaud, who served as an Advisor at the Parliament of Aix-en-Provence.
-In 1666, his widow and his son sold it to Jules de Ricard, who also served as an Advisor to the Parliament of Aix-en-Provence.
+The hotel was built from 1649 to 1651 for Esprit d'Arnaud, who served as an Advisor at the Parlement of Aix-en-Provence.
+In 1666, his widow and his son sold it to Jules de Ricard, who also served as an Advisor to the Parlement of Aix-en-Provence.

 In 1674, it was purchased by Joseph Jean Baptiste Suffren (1651-1737), who served as an Advisor to the King.
 His grandson, the Bailli de Suffren, Pierre André de Suffren (1729-1788), who was born in Saint-Cannat, spent his childhood in this hotel, as explained on a historical plaque on the facade.

 Later, the hotel belonged to the Marquis de Forbin d'Oppède.

 More recently, in the 20th century, it belonged to Edouard Jourdan, who was Professor of Law at the University of Provence.